shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

 ---
-title : Incrementality and Xandr description : The basic idea behind measuring incrementality is to split users into test and control groups and only show ads to users in the test group. ms.custom : data-science
+title : Data Science - Incrementality and Xandr description : Learn that the idea behind measuring incrementality is to split users into test and control groups and only show ads to users in the test group. ms.custom : data-science
 ---

-# Incrementality and Xandr
+# Data Science - Incrementality and Xandr

 ## Measuring incrementality